Backbase/local-backend-setup/development/docker-compose/readme.md

 #### Communicating with services

 There might be situations when your service is running locally and needs to communicate with services inside the environment using their service names.
-For example, if your service wants to call `http://user-manager/service-api/v1/some-service`, you should disable the Eureka client in your service and add the service instances statically:
+For example, if your service wants to call `http://user-manager/service-api/v1/some-service`, Eureka will return the IP address of the `user-manager` inside the docker network which will not be accessible.
+In this case, you should disable the Eureka client in your service and add the service instances statically:

 ```yaml
 eureka: